ghastlymirror/ghastlyastro/src/content/blog/merrily-perrilly-review.md

 ---
-title: Merrily Perilly, A Game Where Everything Tries to Kill You.
+title: Merrily Perilly - A Game Where Everything Tries to Kill You.
 date: 2022-07-11
 category:
   - gaming